ilyavolodin/metatool-app/README.md

 ```

 If you do not want to build the images locally, a prebuilt version of each
-service is published to the GitHub Container Registry.
-You can run those
+service (including the nginx reverse proxy) is published to the GitHub
-images with the provided `docker-compose.images.yml` file:
+Container Registry.
+You can run those images with the provided
+`docker-compose.images.yml` file:

 ```bash
 docker compose -f docker-compose.images.yml up -d